Galleries

 Manual workers from Tamil Nadu and Kerala

 The population of Tamil Nadu and Kerala are of ancient Dravidian stock, both the culture and language have remained virtually unchanged for well over 2000 years.
 The people here are generally curious, friendly, hardworking and spiritual.
-All of the images in this gallery were taken during our photographic adventures in India December, January and February 2010/11 If this kind of photography is ‘your thing’ then take a look at our Christmas Mystical South India or escape the post Christmas blues with our Captivating Kerala photographic adventure
+All of the images in this gallery were taken during our photographic adventures in India December, January and February 2010/11 If this kind of photography is ‘your thing’ then take a look at our Undiscovered South India

 In addition to portraiture there are abundant opportunies for landscape and architectural photography too.